nacnudus/nzpullover/README.md

 The original data published by the New Zealand Police is available as a spreadsheet here: <http://www.police.govt.nz/about-us/publication/road-policing-driver-offence-data-january-2009-september-2016>.

-The spreadsheet data has been made tidy by using the [tidyxl](https://github.com/nacnudus/tidyxl) [unpivotr](https://github.com/nacnudus/unpivotr) packages.
+The spreadsheet data has been made tidy by using the [tidyxl](https://github.com/nacnudus/tidyxl) and [unpivotr](https://github.com/nacnudus/unpivotr) packages.
 See the scripts in [/data-raw](https://github.com/nacnudus/nzpullover/tree/master/data-raw).
 Zipped csv files are available in [/inst/extdata](https://github.com/nacnudus/nzpullover/tree/master/inst/extdata).

 The New Zealand Police refresh the data approximately quarterly.
 If this package lags behind, then please open an issue <https://github.com/nacnudus/nzpullover/issues>.